 Noise budgets may be useful for marine mammal masking studies, habitat characterization, environmental studies, and for studies of the evolution of animal hearing.
 The use of a sound budget allows for the estimation of the acoustic environment prior to man's introduction of sound into the oceans and a computation of anthropogenic contributions to the noise environment.
 In addition, an understanding of how anthropogenic activities might be affecting animals can be produced.
-For example, noise from shipping may be interfering with the communication and behavior of marine mammals.
-(Tyack & Clark, 2000) The Wenz curves (Wenz, 1962), a common way to display the contributions of the myriad of oceanic sound sources, have been used as a basis for averaged noise budgets.
-The Wenz curves are shown in Figure 2.
-Note that the units of the Wenz curves are dB re 1 $\mu$ Pa2/Hz, i.e. the average intensity in a 1 Hz band.
-With the assumption that the curves correctly represent the acoustic environment of marine life, noise budgets will provide marine mammal hearing evolution studies with the baseline data for establishing mammal hearing response.
+For example, noise from shipping may be interfering with the communication and behavior of marine mammals (Tyack & Clark, 2000; Clark, et al., 2009).
+The Wenz curves (Wenz, 1962), a common way to display the contributions of the myriad of oceanic sound sources, have been used as a basis for averaged noise budgets.
+The Wenz curves are shown in Figure 3.
+Note that the units of the Wenz curves are dB re 1 μPa2/Hz, i.e. the average intensity in a 1 Hz band.
+With the assumption that the curves correctly represent the acoustic environment of marine life, noise budgets will provide marine mammal hearing evolution studies with the baseline data for establishing mammal hearing response because we can separate the natural sources from the human-induced sources.
 More importantly, if that budget is changing with time, it provides details of the change and can be used to predict impact and adjustments that might be necessary to mitigate the change.

-In 2003, a panel convened by the National Research Council of the US to study the effect of sound on marine animals wrote a report recommending the use of noise budgets.
-(Frisk, et al.,

-2003) A conceptual framework was developed by the committee members using average intensity (AI) budget in 1/3-octave bands rather than the 1-Hz bands used by the Wenz curves.
+In 2003, a panel convened by the US National Academies' National Research Council to study the effect of sound on marine animals wrote a report recommending the use of noise budgets (Frisk, et al., 2003).
+A conceptual framework was developed by the committee members using average intensity (AI) budget in 1/3-octave bands rather than the 1-Hz bands used by the Wenz curves.
 While 1-Hz bands are used for convenience, the 1/3-octave bands are very similar to the bandwidth of animal hearing.
-The intensity of sound in 1/3-octave bands has been considered to be appropriate for marine mammal hearing and masking studies (Ketten, 2000).
+The intensity of sound in 1/3-octave bands has been considered to be appropriate for marine mammal hearing and masking studies.
+(Ketten, 2000)